 Hours: Full Time and Part Time posts available

-Salary: £22,816 - per annum (full time equivalent)
+Salary: £23,705 per annum (full time equivalent)

 Substance use and mental health issues are often inextricably linked.
 For people who are experiencing these issues it can often feel isolating and debilitating.
-Surviving and thriving can be very challenging, especially in communities that exclude or stigmatise substance misuse and mental health experiences.
+Surviving and thriving can be very challenging, especially in communities that exclude or stigmatise substance use and mental health experiences.

 The peer support programme has been developed for people who have lived experience specifically of substance use or experience of supporting someone to recovery.
 We are looking for peer support workers who will use their experiences to offer empathy and understanding to others, inspiring hope and belief that recovery is possible.